What is Ayurveda Yoga?

 Vata (Air and Space)

-• Asanas: Grounding and calming poses like Mountain Pose (Tadasana), Tree Pose (Vriksasana), and Child's Pose (Balasana).
+• Asanas: Grounding poses like Mountain Pose (Tadasana), Tree Pose (Vriksasana), and Child’s Pose (Balasana).

-• Pranayama: Slow and deep breathing techniques such as Dirga Pranayama (Three-Part Breath).
+• Pranayama: Slow, deep breathing techniques like Dirga Pranayama (Three-Part Breath).

 Pitta (Fire and Water)

-• Asanas: Flowing and focusing poses like Forward Bend (Uttanasana), Fish Pose (Matsyasana), and Moon Salutations (Chandra Namaskar).
+• Asanas: Cooling poses like Forward Bend (Uttanasana), Fish Pose (Matsyasana), and Moon Salutations (Chandra Namaskar).

-• Pranayama: Cooling breath techniques like Sheetali Pranayama (Cooling Breath).
+• Pranayama: Cooling techniques like Sheetali Pranayama (Cooling Breath).

 Kapha (Earth and Water)

-• Asanas: Energizing and stimulating poses like Sun Salutations (Surya Namaskar), Warrior Poses (Virabhadrasana), and Boat Pose (Navasana).
+• Asanas: Energizing poses like Sun Salutations (Surya Namaskar), Warrior Poses (Virabhadrasana), and Boat Pose (Navasana).

-• Pranayama: Energizing breath techniques like Kapalabhati (Skull Shining Breath).
+• Pranayama: Stimulating techniques like Kapalabhati (Skull Shining Breath).

-• Meditation: Active and engaging meditation practices to reduce lethargy and promote energy.
+• Meditation: Active and engaging practices to reduce lethargy and encourage vitality.

 Ayurveda Yoga Suitability